COMMUNICATIONS AND PR OFFICER

 The US-based company owns KFC, Pizza Hut, and Taco Bell fast-food restaurant chains, among others, and reported making $1.3 billion in yearly net profit.
-The impacted restaurants were only closed for one day and are now functional, although the affected systems are not yet fully restored.
+After the attack, the impacted restaurants were closed for one day and were functional since then, although the affected systems were not yet fully restored at first.

 Security Measures That Followed the Ransomware Attack